beginner117/LVDT-VC-modelling-toolkit/README.md

     wire material - 32 AWG
     magnet type - N40
-    Inner coil excitation (for LVDT) - 10Khz, 20mA sinusoidal wave Outer coil excitation (for VC, VC_only) - 1A DC sinusoidal wave Units - millimeters
+    Inner coil excitation (for LVDT) - 10 kHz, 20 mA sinusoidal wave Outer coil excitation (for VC, VC_only) - 1A DC Units - millimeters
     precision - 1.0e-10

             Boundary conditions

     material - Air
-    Region 1, mesh - sphere with radius 150mm,
+    Region 1 - sphere with radius 150mm, mesh size : 0.5
-    Region 2, mesh - sphere with radius 300mm, auto mesh
+    Region 2 - sphere with radius 300mm, mesh size : 1
-    #For analytical calculations:

-NOTE1 - To modify any of the above parameters, add the optinal argument 'material_prop' explained above in the sim_code instance to change the materials modelled in the simulation and for chainging the coil excitations, add the argument 'input_current' to the 'execute' method.
-(Make sure the modified/newly added material above is available in the FEMM material library.
-If not, the new material must be defined with all the properties in the 'feed.py' module)
+NOTE1 - Make sure the modified/newly added material above is available in the FEMM material library.
+If not, the new material must be defined with all the properties in the 'feed.py' module.

 NOTE2 - A lot of other information like resistances, currents e.t.c are obtained from the simulation.
 To know them, load the saved '.npz' file and look for all the data

 For a better understanding, a model code to simulate LVDTs is given in 'example.md' file.
 Please go through that.